amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Multiplication and division operations start and end with the cursor hairline on the $D$ scale.
 Skilled users frequently skipped the initial cursor setting when multiplying and the final cursor setting when dividing, opting instead to use the either end of the $C$ scale as the substitute hairline.

 Note that the slide rule is always operated using both hands, fingers of one hand pushing and those of the other gently opposing.
 The bottom end of the cursor glides along the bottom of the lower frame, and there is a tension spring between the top end of the cursor and the top of the upper frame.
 This spring stabilises the cursor against the frame.
 To make fine adjustments of the cursor, one uses the thumbs of both hands against the bottom of the cursor.
-But when using the back side of a duplex straight rule, the cursor bottom has now flipped to the topside, so it had to be fine adjusted using the index fingers.
+But when using the backside of a duplex straight rule, the cursor bottom has now flipped to the topside, so it had to be fine adjusted using the index fingers.

 Through the centuries, the slide rule gained numerous scales, some very specialised to application domains.
 Slide rules, thus, steadily grew larger and more complex in time.

 ## *accuracy and precision*

-In slide rule parlance, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
+In slide rule terminology, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
 And *precision* means how many significant figures the user can reliably read off the scale.

 ***accuracy***—More expensive, professional-grade slide rules were made exceedingly well, yet they all allowed the user to calibrate the device.
 Even a well-made slide rule, like the K&E 4081-3 can go out of alignment if mistreated, say by exposing it to sun, solvent, shock, heat, or cold.
 And prolonged exposure to moisture can warp a wood slide rule, like the K&E 4081-3, thereby damaging it, permanently.
 I describe the recalibration procedure in the maintenance section, later in this article.